Fungal Nail

 These include:

-• Cut your nails regularly with clean nail clippers.
-Cutting and cleaning your nails regularly prevents dirt and fungus from accumulating under nails where they can begin a nail infection.
+- Cut your nails regularly with clean nail clippers.
+Cutting and cleaning your nails regularly prevents dirt and fungus from building up under nails.
+If left to build up, they can begin a nail infection.

-• Not walking in public areas barefoot.
-Public areas, particularly warm moist areas such as swimming pools, change rooms, and bathrooms are all likely to have fungus spores on the floor.
+- Not walking in public areas barefoot.
+Public areas, especially warm and moist places like swimming pools, change rooms, and bathrooms, often have fungus spores on the floor.

-• Avoiding sharing shoes, socks and towels with others.
-The fungus can be shared through all of these so they are best avoided whenever possible.
+- Avoiding sharing shoes, socks and towels with others.
+The fungus can be shared through all these, so they are best avoided whenever possible.

 Loceryl Nail Lacquer